itisdeep/kubernetes_install_with_ansible/README.md

 To install kubernetes with ansible, we use ansible galaxy in this tutorial and setup following roles for various stages.
 * admin-machine
 * compute-resources

-## Execution
+* Certificates

-* Change the `inventory.yaml` file with the hostnames and ipaddresses for your setup.
+* Change the `inventory.yaml` file with the hostnames or ipaddresses for your setup.

+## Admin machine
 * Under `admin-machine/files/machine.txt` update the entries accordingly as it will be used later to update the host entries on admin machines.

+## Compute resources (worker and controller nodes)
-* Add the similar file under `compute-resources/files/` as these will be used later to update the host entries on Kubernetes cluster controller and worker nodes.
+* Under `compute-resources/files/machine.txt` update the entries accordingly as it will be used later to update the host entries on controller and worker machines.

+## Certificates
+To generate certificates for internal node and kubernetes components communication we need a configuration file in order to generate CA certificate.
+This file will be used to generate the signing request in the playbook for certs role.
+* Update `vars/main.yml` file as per your needs